SUPPORT & CLINICS

 The main moderator, Robin, is not a Sjogren's patient, but has a deep understanding of chronic illness and experience with patient advocacy.
 She often posts links to pertinent articles and other resources on the site.

 Robin has administered patient health groups online since 1997, first as a volunteer and now as the coordinator of the online communities at Smart Patients.

 She says, "The Sjogren's community has been a joy ever since it started.
 It quickly became apparent patients were eager to share experiences and learn more about this condition which the medical community has neglected for so long."

 Free membership is required to join the community and its private discussions.

-A multi-specialty approach to diagnosis and management strategies for Sjogren's by an expert team:
+A multi-specialty approach to the diagnosis and management of Sjogren's by an expert team:

 Reminder: Classification criteria are important for standardizing research populations but do not substitute for clinical judgement for diagnosis.
-Patients who present with systemic (non-sicca) manifestations, especially neurological, often wait for years before they finally meet the classification criteria.
+Patients who present with systemic (non-sicca) manifestations, especially neurological, often wait for years before they finally meet the classification criteria for Sjogren's.

 The SJOGREN'S DIAGNOSIS section discusses diagnosis of Sjogren's in detail.